Urge — Growth Round

 Packaging Designer name available on request

-Ex-Hims & Hers · Brand & Packaging Design
+Ex-Hims & Hers · Brand & Packaging Design · Recruited by Omar

-The person designing Urge's packaging and visual identity built their career at one of the most design-forward CPG brands of the last decade.
+The person designing Urge's packaging built their career at one of the most design-forward CPG brands of the last decade.
 For a brand where the product is held in someone's hand at a festival or a bar, packaging isn't decoration — it's the pitch.
 Having this caliber of design expertise at the table this early is not normal.

 Omar's calendar is open.